 The Debye Visiting Chair is a six-week chair for an eminent scientist in the field of Catalysis, Colloids or Nanophotonics.
-As part of their tenure at the Debye Institute, the visiting professor gives four lectures and a colloquium.
+As part of their tenure at the Debye Institute, the visiting professor gives a colloquium and lecture series.

 Debye Visiting Chair

 Professor Aizenberg is the Amy Smith Berylson Professor of Materials Science, Professor of Chemistry and Chemical Biology, Director of the Kavli Institute for Bionano Science and Technology and Platform Leader in the Wyss Institute for Biologically Inspired Engineering at Harvard University.
 Aizenberg is one of the pioneers of the rapidly developing field of bioinspired materials design.
 She pursues a broad range of research interests that include biomimetics, smart materials, wetting phenomena, bio-nano interfaces, and self-assembly.